attestate/eth-fun/readme.md

 ## Contributing

 We love contributions from the community.
-Find a [good first issue](https://github.com/rugpullindex/eth-fun/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+Find a [good first issue](https://github.com/attestate/eth-fun/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 Want to suggest a feature or even better raise a PR for it?
-Head over to the [issues](https://github.com/rugpullindex/eth-fun/issues) section or join our [discord](https://discord.gg/zhawZxgKQz).
+Head over to the [issues](https://github.com/attestate/eth-fun/issues).

-You can also get paid for a PR.
-For more information read our [handbook](https://github.com/rugpullindex/documents/blob/master/handbook.md).

 ## References